 Southwestern College Professional Studies programs include eight, six-week sessions each year, with three sessions during the traditional fall and spring semesters and two sessions in the summer.
 Courses are offered online, on-ground, and in a blended environment.
-Enrollment is completed online or at any on-ground location and is open three weeks prior to each session.
+Enrollment is completed online or at any on-ground location and is open three weeks prior to each semester, closing by session the first Friday of the session.